-Autonomous vehicles are becoming a reality and most of the major automakers have plans to commercially release an autonomous vehicle (nearly or fully self-driving, i.e. SAE levels L4 or L5 vehicles3, respectively) by 2020-20214.
-Despite these technological breakthroughs, the current projections of market analysts indicate that broad adoption of fully autonomous vehicles might be decades away.
-This in turn suggests that the human factor will remain essential for the safety and performance of road transport in the forthcoming decades, mainly for two reasons:
+Autonomous vehicles are becoming a reality and most of the major automakers have plans to commercially release an autonomous vehicle (nearly or fully self-driving, i.e. SAE levels L4 or L5 vehicles, respectively) by 2020-2024.
+However, the human factor will remain essential for the safety and performance of road transport in the forthcoming decades, mainly for two reasons:

 Central to the human role in the Connected Automated Driving (CAD) is the transition from automated to manual driving mode.
 This might be system-initiated or user-initiated.